Oliver Oakes: Post-racing career

 Since 2010 Oakes has been involved in various team roles whilst maintaining an ongoing affiliation with Tony Kart.

 Team Oakes Racing

 Team Oakes is a karting team and management service founded in 2011.
 Former drivers include Callum Ilott, Marcus Armstrong, Nikita Mazepin and Clement Novalak.
 Team Oakes have competed in WSK Championship Events, the German DKM Series and the CIK-FIA World and European Championships.

 Hitech GP

 Hitech GP was formed in early 2015 with David Hayle who previously formed Hitech Racing in 2003.
 Hitech currently competes in the FIA Formula 2, FIA Formula 3 and F3 Asian Championship Certified by FIA as well as managing the racing operations of W Series and the FIA Motorsport Games.

+Alpine F1 Team

+Oakes was announced as the Team Principal of Alpine F1 Team following the departure of Bruno Famin in August 2024.
+He would lead the team for the rest of the 2024 season and the start of the 2025 Formula One World Championship.
+He achieved his lone podium, and Team Enstone's first double podium since 2013, at the 2024 São Paulo Grand Prix.
+He resigned from his position in May 2025, days after his brother William, who was also a director for Hitech GP, was arrested for "transferring criminal property".
+Following the 2025 Miami Grand Prix, which was his last race as Alpine team principal, he flew to Dubai.
+Flavio Briatore would assume the role of de facto team principal in his place.

 Racing record

 Career summary

 † Oakes was a guest driver and ineligible for points.